puregarlic/vscode-cheer/README.md

 ## Features

-Code editors can often be a source of negativity — undefined `this`, unsupported `that`, expected `x` to be of type `y` — it gets tiring after a while.
-And you can't always rely on your coworkers (if you even have any) for moral support in the moment, since they also have jobs to do.
+Code editors can often be a source of negativity — undefined `this`, unsupported `that`, expected `x` to be of type `y` — all those red lines get tiring after a while.
+And you can't always rely on your coworkers (if you have any) for moral support in the moment, since they also have jobs to do.
 How is a programmer supposed to stay positive?

 The solution: Cheer!

-Cheer displays a random positive message in the status bar whenever you save a file.
-That's it.
+**Cheer displays a random positive message in the status bar whenever you save a file.** That's it.
 That's all it does — give it a try, and feel better about your day and your work!

-Inspired by an Atom extension I used many years ago, and couldn't manage to track down again.
+Inspired by an Atom extension I used many years ago, but never managed to track down again.

 ## Screenshots